New York City Labor Law Attorneys

-Unions were created to allow workers to have a stronger voice when it came to negotiating with companies.
-Unfortunately, some businesses discourage employees from joining unions and may even discriminate against or harass employees who join union.
-Also, some union leaders lose sight of the reasons unions were created and don’t act in the best interests of the employee.
+Unions were created to give workers a stronger voice when it came to negotiating with companies.
+Unfortunately, some businesses discourage workers from joining unions and may even discriminate against or harass those who join them.
+Additionally, some union leaders fail act in the best interests of the workers.

-If you have been let down by your union or if your company has made it difficult for you to be a part of a union?
+Were you let down by your union?
+Has your company has made it difficult for you to be part of a union?
 Contact a labor attorney in NYC at (646) 461-6838 to get started.

 - Collective bargaining